lierree/Advanced-Dork-Scanner/README.md

 - **Colorama Issues**: Confirm `colorama` is installed and `init(autoreset=True)` is in the script.

 ## Disclaimer
 Lierre is for ethical security research and educational purposes only.
-The authors are not liable for misuse or damage caused by this tool.
+The author are not liable for misuse or damage caused by this tool.
 Always obtain explicit permission before scanning or testing any system.